img_sai.hero3

 Will someone contact me when my package is ready?

 Yes.
-My Aged Care will issue a “Get Ready” letter approximately three months before your package is funded.
+My Aged Care will issue a “Get Ready” letter approximately three months before your funding is assigned.
 It's essential to respond quickly—once assigned, you typically have 56 days to sign the Home Care Agreement (with an extra 28 days possible on request).

 Can I use CHSP and still stay on the waitlist?

 Absolutely.
-You can receive CHSP services and remain on the Home Care Package waitlist at the same time.
+You can receive CHSP services and remain on the Home Care funding waitlist at the same time.
 This is a common strategy to manage support needs immediately while planning for longer‑term care.

 nurse-facing camera-1080